tkshehan/Pong/README.md

 | Paddle Down | Down Arrow | S |
 | Pause | Space | Escape |

+### Known Issues
+- when game is loaded in html, it is not always in focus

 ## Patch Notes

 ### 0.0.2a